-He is too good to be true - He is soft-spoken and polite, he is kind and loves women, he is respectful, he doesn't come on too strong FOR THE FIRST FEW MEETINGS ONLY.
+He is too good to be true - He is soft-spoken and polite, he smells good, he looks good, he is kind and loves women, he is respectful, he doesn't come on too strong FOR THE FIRST FEW MEETINGS ONLY.
 He's always on the lookout for a patsy, but he's in no hurry as there's always another one around the corner so he'll take his time in coming on to you.

 He will put himself in the best possible light - including lying through his teeth about his ambitions, activities, hopes and dreams.

 His seduction techniques are often subtle and well-practiced - It will seem he did nothing to seduce you until you look back and analyze it.
 He sat and stood close to you, he brushed against you, but it didn't seem to be on purpose.

 He suddenly "Turns on the Charm" and turns up the heat - Once you're hypnotized by his sweetness and modesty and respectfulness, he will pounce on you one night and turn into a Mr. Hyde.
 It "just happened."
 This is the critical moment to run away, don't let him touch you.
 He'll leave you breathless wondering what exactly happened.
 He'll turn on all the charm full force and you'll be wanting him from then on, yet wanting some breathing room.
 You won't get any.
 Ever.
 It won't bother you at first - you'll think he's attentive and ardent.

 He starts using the lines technique - Once you're "seeing" each other, he'll be a real swain, discussing how amazing this new relationship is, how different you are from any woman he ever met; and he'll talk about your remarkable beauty and how "alike" you are.
 He will talk about your "resonance" and describe all the awful women he knew before who didn't want a good man - who wanted someone to abuse them.
 All of this is meaningless talk.

 He uses the same lines on every woman.